KillerCodeMonkey/ngx-quill/README.md

 ```
 - use `<quill-editor></quill-editor>` in your templates to add a default quill editor
 - do not forget to include quill + theme css in your buildprocess, module or index.html!
+- for builds with angular-cli >=6 only add quilljs to your scripts or scripts section of angular.json, if you need it as a global :)!

 **HINT:** *If you are using lazy loading modules, you have to add `QuillModule` to your imports in your root module to make sure the `Config` services is registered.*